dataArtisans/flink-training-web/lessons/stateful.md

 You might want to do this, for example, after a period of inactivity for a given key.
 We'll see how to use Timers to do this when we learn about `ProcessFunction` in the lesson on [event-driven applications]({{ site.baseurl }}/lessons/processfunction.html).

 There's also a [State Time-to-Live (TTL)]({{site.docs}}/dev/stream/state/state.html#state-time-to-live-ttl) feature that was added to Flink in version 1.6.
-So far this has somewhat limited applicability, but can be relied upon, in some situations, to clear unneeded state.
+You can use to this to specify when you want the state for stale keys to be automatically cleared.

 ## Non-keyed State